Vyral/base-template/_posts/2018-11-09-what-does-this-market-shift-mean-for-you.md

 **Here are some of the numbers for some other towns around the East Bay:**

-**Dublin:** 58 detached homes for sale and an average days on market of 42.
+**Dublin:** 58 detached homes for sale and an average days on market of 42 days on market.

-**Castro Valley:** 42 detached home for sale and an average days on market of 38
+**Castro Valley:** 42 detached home for sale and an average days on market of 38 days on market.

 **Antioch:** 178 detached homes for sale and an average of 36 days on market.

-**Fremont:** 200 detached homes for sale and an average days on market of 37.
+**Fremont:** 200 detached homes for sale and an average days on market of 37 days on market.

 **Livermore:** 133 detached home for sale and an average of 50 days on market.